dtbinh/OpenCourse/AbstractAlgebra/README.md

-# ALL YOU NEED IS IN the directory: /resources.
+# go to the directory: /resources.

 # Harvard University